How Legal is Sports Betting?

 A Rookie's Outlook

-In their quest to discover the world of sports betting, inexpert gambling enthusiasts are sometimes worried about the legal aspects of getting involved in this activity.
+In their quest to discover the world of sports betting, inexpert gambling enthusiasts sometimes worry about the legal aspects of getting involved in this activity.

 Most of us have seen movies where bookies get busted.
-One reads about it in newspapers how betting syndicates are shut down because of shady management.
+One reads about it in newspapers how they shut down betting syndicates because of shady management.

 We cannot blame these gambling rookies for being hesitant when it comes to choosing a legal betting site.
-Let’s face it, who wants to end up getting fined or worse?
+Let’s face it, who wants to end up with a fine, or worse?
 In my research for this article, I became gradually aware of the intensity with which both legal and illegal organizations endeavor to stake their claims in this increasingly lucrative industry.

 As an aspiring sports better, the first thing you need to know is that every country has its proprietary laws that rule internet gambling.
-Gambling in the United States is legally restricted.
+Gambling in the United States has legal restrictions.
 An interesting detail is that there is no particular entity that controls the betting industry on a global scale.

-In the U.S., online sports betting is legal in only a few specific states, and the law forbids the transfer of gambling gains in and out of a state in which it is illegal.
+In the U.S., online sports betting is legal in only a few specific states.
+And the law forbids the transfer of gambling gains in and out of a state in which it is illegal.
 Factually, scores of U.S. citizens successfully flaunt these betting laws on a regular basis.
-Still, online gambling sites are, for all intents and purposes, illegal in the majority of the States, and punters gamble at their personal peril.
+Still, online gambling sites are, for all intents and purposes, illegal in the majority of the States.
+Punters gamble at their personal peril.
 To be sure, these are state laws.
 There is no U.S. federal law against online gambling.

 Everywhere in the world, different rules and regulations that govern online gambling apply.
 It is the better’s responsibility to inform himself adequately about the laws in a particular jurisdiction.